oliyh/martian/README.md

 - Bootstrap an instance from just a OpenAPI/Swagger url or provide your own API mapping
 - Modular with support for `clj-http`, `clj-http-lite` and `httpkit` (Clojure) and `cljs-http` (ClojureScript)
 - Build urls and request maps from code or generate and perform the request, returning the response
+- Validate requests and responses to ensure they are correct before the data leaves/enters your system
 - Explore an API from your REPL
 - Extensible via interceptor pattern - inject your own interceptors anywhere in the chain
 - Negotiates the most efficient content-type and handles serialisation and deserialisation including `transit`, `edn` and `json`